-Getting here is a simple matter of driving 15 minutes north from La Maddalena town, crossing over to the island of Giardinelli.
+The beach is at about 15 minutes north of La Maddalena town.
+You’ll have to cross over to the island of Giardinelli.
 The last part of the drive to reach the car park is on unmade roads, so you may want to leave your car and walk the rest of the way.
 Then again, if you don’t have a car, it takes around 35 minutes to walk from the La Ricciolina bus stop.

-Known also as Spiaggia di Cala Garibaldi, this beach is set on the northwestern coast of the island of Caprera.
+Known also as Spiaggia di Cala Garibaldi, this beach is set on the northwestern coast of the island of Caprera, where Italian hero Garibaldi used to live.
 It’s small and situated in a bay that has a picturesque outlook.

-PRACTICAL INFORMATION: There are trees edged along the beach which can be used for shade.
-There are no bars, kiosks or anywhere on the beach to get food or drink, so bring that with you.
+There are trees edged along the beach which can be used for shade.
+There is no kiosk on the beach to get food or drink, so bring that with you.

-Located 15 minutes from the Garibaldi House, it’s easy to park at Garibaldi Beach.
-It’s also simple to drive here from La Maddalena, leaving town across the Ponte Moneta to reach Caprera island.
+The beach is a 15 minutes drive from the Garibaldi House, and there’s plenty of parking.
+To get there from La Maddalena, leave town across the Ponte Moneta to reach Caprera island.
 Just note that there are some dirt roads involved, so drive carefully.

-PRACTICAL INFORMATION: There are no amenities and very little in the way of shade on this beach, so bring water and food to make a day of it.
-You’ll probably want sun protection if you’re here all day, too.
+There are no amenities and very little in the way of shade on this beach, so bring water and food to make a day of it.
+You’ll want sun protection too.

 If you’ve parked at Garibaldi Beach, Cala Serena can be easily strolled to along the dirt road leading north, which takes about 10 to 15 minutes to walk.
 As such, you’ll need appropriate footwear.
-But it’s worth it – as soon as you’re greeted by the scene of its incredible blue seas, you won’t want to leave.
+But it’s worth it.

-Another of La Maddalena’s best beaches, Cala Caprarese is well away from the crowds that can appear in many beauty spots in peak season.
+Another of La Maddalena’s best beaches, Cala Caprarese is well away from the crowds.
 It’s situated in a cove at the end of a narrow inlet, which means it’s sheltered from wind and currents.